-Click here to findout who won The Premier's Anzac Prize 2016.
+Click here to view the video from The Premier's Anzac Prize 2016 tour.

 The Premier's Anzac Prize is open to all eligible Queensland high school students in years 8 to 11.

 Students are asked to address a specific question and develop an historical argument referring to evidence of the Anzac spirit from Australia's involvement in wars and conflicts from Gallipoli through to the present day, and to relate those experiences to positive values and activities in everyday life.

 Each state school or accredited non-state school may nominate up to two students only.
 Entries must be from individuals not groups.